Transparency Effects of Organizational Innovations

 • Research Question

-How do organizational innovations affect transparency within and between firms?
+How do organizational innovations affect transparency for the stakeholders of the firm?

 • Research Motivation